Ongoing staff training and the humility to acknowledge that there is always more to learn.

 In his free time Alex enjoys playing board games, going on hikes, skiing, whitewater rafting, and playing ultimate frisbee.

-Courtney Pierce, Behavior Technician
+Courtney Pierce, RBT

 Originally from Austin, Texas, Courtney is brand new to Colorado.
 She earned her degree in Photography with a minor in Psychology from St. Edward's University.
 In addition to photography, Courtney has a background in caregiving, having worked as a nanny for special needs children and participated in Best Buddies during her university years.